 - Google (1998) – the main search engine on the Internet.
 Also a verb: to google something.

-- link - see above under Introductory Concepts.
+- link – short for hyperlink (1987).
+See above under Introductory Concepts.

 - POC (1980s) – North American: short for “people of colour”, people who are not white, particularly those who experience white racism.
 What White Americans call “minorities” or “non-whites”.